minetest-whynot/whynot-game/mods/flora_ores/farming/README.txt

 Changelog:

-1.33 - Added cooking utensils (wooden bowl, saucepan, cooking pot, baking tray, skillet, cutting board, mortar & pestle, juicer, glass mixing bowl) for easier food crafts.
+1.34 - Added scarecrow Base (5x sticks in a cross shape) 1.33 - Added cooking utensils (wooden bowl, saucepan, cooking pot, baking tray, skillet, cutting board, mortar & pestle, juicer, glass mixing bowl) for easier food crafts.
 1.32 - Added Pea plant (textures by Andrey01) - also added Wooden Bowl and Pea Soup crafts 1.31 - Added Pineapple which can be found growing in savannah areas (place pineapple in crafting to obtain 5x rings to eat and a top for re-planting), also Salt which is made from cooking a bucket of water, added food groups so it's more compatible with Ruben's food mods.